 Deep Learning algorithms worth to follow in 2020⋅ Marcin Laskowski

-Hundreds of new algorithms are presented each year.
+Hundreds of new deep learning algorithms are presented each year.
 Developers and engineers working in the field of AI are constantly bombarded with models that are faster, smarter, and lighter than their younger brothers.
 How to focus on the most promising ones, and which ones are worth exploring?
-In the following article, we will share our position which one you should follow or try.
+In this article, we will share our position which one you should follow or try.

-YOLO (“You Only Look Once”) is one of the most popular algorithms in the field of Computer Vision.
-Number one choice when it comes to Real-time object detection and classification algorithms.
+The first algorithm worth exploring is one of the most popular in the field of Computer Vision – YOLO (“You Only Look Once”).
+It is a number one choice when it comes to Real-time object detection and classification algorithms.
 The main idea behind Yolo algorithm is to create features from input images.
 Later feed these features through a prediction system to draw boxes around objects and finally predict their classes.
 Yolov5 outperforms not only previous Yolo versions but also FasterRCNN.
 Model runs about 2.5 times faster and is more accurate detecting smaller objects.
 The results are also cleaner with little to no overlapping boxes.

 - Retail store object detection